 Background: The EROSION study demonstrated that patients with an acute coronary syndrome (ACS) caused by plaque erosion could be treated with antithrombotic therapy without stenting.
 However, the long-term prognosis of this strategy is still unclear.

-Aims: To test whether a non-stenting anti-thrombotic strategy was still effective at 4-year follow-up in patients enrolled in the EROSION study and to explore potential predictors of long-term prognosis.
+Aims: The aim of this study was to test whether a non-stenting antithrombotic strategy was still effective at four-year follow-up and to explore potential predictors of long-term prognosis.

-Methods and results: Out of 55 patients who completed 1-month follow-up, 52 patients finished 4-year follow-up.
-The median duration was 4.8 years (4.2-5.8 years).
+Results: Out of 55 patients who completed one-month follow-up, 52 patients finished four-year follow-up.
+The median duration was 4.8 years (range, 4.2-5.8 years).
 The majority of patients remained free from events, and all patients were free from hard endpoints (death, myocardial infarction, stroke, bypass surgery, or heart failure).
-Only 1 patient had gastrointestinal bleeding, and 11 patients underwent elective target lesion revascularization (TLR).
-Patients in the non-TLR group had more optical coherence tomography (OCT) thrombus reduction from baseline to 1 month; 95% patients in the non-TLR group versus 45% in the TLR group (p=0.001) met the primary endpoint (thrombus volume reduction >50%).
-Consistent with the OCT findings, angiographic results showed that the TLR group had less improvement in diameter stenosis (p=0.014) at 1 month compared with non-TLR group.
+Only one patient had gastrointestinal bleeding, and 11 patients underwent TLR.
+Patients in the non-TLR group had more optical coherence tomography (OCT) thrombus reduction from baseline to one month; 95% of patients in the non-TLR group versus 45% in the TLR group (p=0.001) met the primary endpoint (thrombus volume reduction >50%).
+Angiographic results showed that the TLR group had less improvement in diameter stenosis (p=0.014) at one month compared with the non-TLR group.

-Conclusions: Four-year follow-up findings reconfirmed the safety of an anti-thrombotic therapy without stenting for erosion-caused acute coronary syndrome.
-Patients with better response to anti-thrombotic therapy in the first month were less likely to require stent implantation during the next four years.
+Conclusions: Four-year follow-up findings reconfirmed the safety of an antithrombotic therapy without stenting for ACS caused by erosion.
+Patients with better response to antithrombotic therapy in the first month were less likely to require stent implantation during the next four years.